 Holidays are not celebrated at Northeast College Prep.
 Students will learn about the traditions of certain holidays within the context of the curriculum as an academic endeavor.

-Regarding birthday celebrations, we ask that families who choose to bring something for their student's class bring pencils, stickers, or other non-edible tokens, if they choose to honor their student's birthday.
+Regarding birthday celebrations, we ask that families who choose to bring something for their student's class bring pencils, stickers, or other non-edible tokens.